 The Vanderbilt Law Review publishes six times a year (January, March, April, May, October, and November).
 We have two selection cycles (spring and fall) per year.
 During a selection cycle, we accept submissions on a rolling basis.
 We do not accept submissions solely authored by law school students.

-Currently, we are finished with the spring 2014 selection cycle.
-We will begin our fall 2014 selection cycle on Monday, August 11, 2014.
+Currently, we are finished with the Fall 2014 selection cycle.
+We will begin our Spring 2015 selection cycle on Monday, February 9, 2015.

 How to Submit